rouffj/timemachine/README.md

  [ ] How to transform a time interval into a date interval destroy data [ ] How to know how long a time interval are in at least seconds minutes hours days weeks years

+TimeMachine\Time\Tests\HowTo\TimeOfDay
+ [x] How to know if a time of day is before after equal an other time of day [x] How to know if it is the ante meridian post meridian

+TimeMachine\Time\Tests\HowTo\TimePoint
+ [x] How to know if it is before after equal an other time point [x] How to know if it is before after equal a given date [x] How to know if it is before after during a given date interval [ ] How to know if a it is bbefore after equal a given time interval [ ] How to know if it is during night or daylight
+ [x] How to add remove duration from it
+ [x] How to convert a ddd time point object into regular date timeobject

 ```

 Inspired by: http://timeandmoney.sourceforge.net/timealgebra.html